pocha/django-blog/README.md

 		}
 	}

-Since this is NOT Pyton syntax, you do not have to worry about the indentation/spaces.
+Since this is NOT Python syntax, you do not have to worry about the indentation/spaces.

 We selected ENGINE as django.db.backends.sqlite3.
 NAME should be the full path of the file which would be the actual database.
 If it doesn't already exist django will create it for you.